How Much is the VA Funding Fee?

 Understanding the VA funding fee and how it applies to your VA loans is a complicated and important topic that will impact your future mortgage payments.
 Our HomePromise professionals are expertly trained to calculate the fees relevant to your VA loan.
 Contact us today at 800-720-0520 to get a free quote, speak with a professional, and get all your questions answered.

-Now that you understand your potential VA funding fee amount, the next question is: how do I pay the VA funding fee?
+Now that you understand your potential amount, the next question is: how do I pay the it?

-If you’re required to pay the VA funding fee, the payment is due at closing.
+If you’re required to pay this fee, the payment is due at closing.
 Your mortgage lender is responsible for collecting the payment from you and sending it directly to the U.S. Department of Veterans Affairs.

-Veterans, service members, and surviving spouses have options when deciding how to pay for the VA funding fee.
+Veterans, service members, and surviving spouses have options when deciding how to pay for the funding fee.
 They can pay the fee out-of-pocket at their closing, finance the or ask the seller to pay for the fee on their behalf.
 It is most common to finance the fee by rolling it into the loan amount.
-If you are asking the seller to cover your VA funding fee, this must be pre-determined when the offer on your home is accepted.
+If you are asking the seller to cover your cost, this must be pre-determined when the offer on your home is accepted.

 When applying for VA loans, you should know that the U.S. Department of Veterans Affairs determines who has to pay the funding fee.
 Your VA Certificate of Eligibility who show whether you have to pay the VA funding fee or not.

-VA Funding Fee Exemptions: Are Disabled Veterans Exempt from the VA Funding Fee?
+VA Funding Fee Exemptions: Are Disabled Veterans Exempt?

 When veterans get VA loans, they are eligible for a variety of benefits, including great interest rates, no money down, no monthly mortgage insurance, options for lower credit scores, and limits on closing costs.
 These VA home loan benefits are lifetime benefits.